Line arrangements modeling curves of high degree: equations, syzygies and secants: Introduction

+To see that the recursive hypotheses are necessary, note that a graph may satisfy $d \geq 2g+2$, but if it contains a triangle, then the ideal of $C_G$ cannot be generated by quadrics.

+If Assumption \ref{recursive} is satisfied for some $p \geq 0,$ then $C_G$ embeds in $\PP^{d-g}$ as a line arrangement via \cite{cfhr} and is arithmeticaly Cohen-Macaulay by \cite{franciosiTenni}.
+If $C_G$ is arithmetically Cohen-Macaulay, we may proceed as in \cite{greenLazarsfeld} and property $N_p$ for $C_G$ will follow if property $N_p$ holds for a general hyperplane section.
+In \cite{greenLazarsfeld}, Green and Lazarsfeld deduce property $N_p$ for points in linearly general position, and conjectured that the failure of property $N_p$ for a set of $2r+1+p$ points implied the existence of a subset of $2k+2-p$ points on a $\PP^k.$ As shown in \cite{eisenbudKoh, green}, this conjecture for point sets is a consequence of the linear syzygy conjecture of Eisenbud, Koh, and Stillman \cite{eks}.
+Green proved the linear syzygy conjecture in \cite{green}, and for graph curves of degree $g \leq 2$ we can show that an embedding of $C_G$ as a line arrangement via a complete linear series must satisfy $N_p$ if Assumption \ref{recursive} is satisfied.

 Graph curves associated to graphs in which every vertex is trivalent are canonical curves, and have been studied in several different contexts.
 For example, Ciliberto, Harris, and Miranda \cite{cilibertoHarrisMiranda} used graph curves to understand the surjectivity of the Wahl map, Ciliberto and Miranda \cite{cilibertoMiranda} related graph curves to graph colorings, and Bayer and Eisenbud \cite{bayerEisenbud} studied graph curves in connection with Green's conjecture.
-In fact, Proposition 3.1 in \cite{bayerEisenbud} gives an explicit description of the monomial generators of the ideal of a canonical graph curve using the combinatorics of $G$.
-Note that if each vertex of $G$ is trivalent, then each copy of $\PP^1$ in $C_G$ contains three nodes, and $C_G$ is stable.
-Since our graphs are strictly subtrivalent, the corresponding graph curves $C_G$ are not stable.
+In fact, Proposition 3.1 in \cite{bayerEisenbud} gives an explicit description of generators of the ideal of a canonical graph curve using the combinatorics of $G$.
+More recently Ballico has written several papers about graph curves \cite{ballico1, ballico2}.

-In \S 2 we combine the knowledge that $I_{C_G}$ is generated by quadrics with cohomological techniques to deduce results about minimal free graded resolutions that parallel some of what is known for smooth curves and discuss the effect of the combinatorics of the graphs on syzygies.

-We also investigate higher-dimensional subspace arrangements obtained by constructing the secant varieties of these line arrangements. \begin{defn}Given a reduced but not necessarily irreducible variety $X$, its $k$th \emph{secant variety}, $\Sigma_k$ is the closure of the union of all $k$-planes that meet $X$ in a scheme of dimension $0$ and length at least $k+1$. \end{defn}

-If $X$ is a subspace arrangement, then each $\Sigma_k$ is again a subspace arrangement.
-Note in this case that just as the graph curves are not normal, the associated secant varieties will not be normal (except in trivial or degenerate circumstances) as they will have codimension one singularities.

-In fact, the motivation for this work comes from a conjectural picture involving a smooth curve and its secant varieties \cite{sidmanVermeire}, refining and extending conjectures of the last author in \cite{vermeire}, in which results of Green \cite{green} for syzygies of curves can be viewed as a base case.
-Much of the work on secant varieties in \cite{sidmanVermeire} uses cohomological methods and is restricted to smooth irreducible curves.